hyperledger-labs/fabric-operations-console/packages/athena/env/README.md

 	}
 },

-// the default password for initial user(s) and initial_admin/initial_admin
+// the default password for any new users
-// only applies if AUTH_SCHEME is "couchdb"
+// (this field does nothing if running IBP SaaS)
+//
-// if null this password is useless and users w/o passwords cannot be logged in
+// if this is null users w/o passwords cannot be logged in.
+//
-// [!] this field IS NOT intended to be edited by the config file [!]
+// [!] this field is NOT intended to be edited by the config file [!]
+// *when changing this field you must restart the webserver*
+//
-// change value via the ui or use "default_user_password_initial" to override.
+// change value via the ui or apis
 // defaults: null
 "default_user_password": null,

-// this field contains the pre-baked value for the "default_user_password".
+// Preface: since the config file ALWAYS overrides db settings, what happens if the user tries to change
+// the default_user_password in the db.. it would revert on every startup.
+To prevent that this 2nd var
+// was created.
+This var SHOULD be set by the config file.
+When the user edits the default password they
+// will change "default_user_password" and this one will remain as the older password.
+// Thus its the *initial* password...

 // [!] this field IS intended to be edited via env var or config file [!]
-// this field allows users to edit the default field via ui AND to set
+// *when changing this field you must restart the webserver*
-// it (initially) via env or config.
+//
-// it only works if "default_user_password" is null.
+// - it is overriden by "default_user_password" if "default_user_password" is not null.
-// the env variable "DEFAULT_USER_PASSWORD_INITIAL" will override this.
+// - the env variable "DEFAULT_USER_PASSWORD_INITIAL" will override "default_user_password_initial"
 // defaults: ohnoididnotchangethepassword
-// note to self:
-// - w/o this field will overwrite default_user_password on restart, loosing UI set value "default_user_password_initial": "ohnoididnotchangethepassword",
+"default_user_password_initial": "ohnoididnotchangethepassword",

 // maximum time to wait for a deployer request (ms).